rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 ## Build Tools {#build-tools}

 > Build tools are programs that automate the creation of executable applications from source code.
-Building incorporates compiling, linking and packaging the code into a usable or executable form
+The building incorporates compiling, linking, and packaging the code into a usable or executable form

 By far the most widely used _build tool_ is **[WebPack](https://webpack.js.org/)** and I will recommend understanding how WebPack works.
 This knowledge will be easily transferable to other build tools.